 Traumatic brain injuries, because they affect the brain, are very closely tied to overarching emotional and psychological consequences, which many victims consider to be the most troubling aspects of these injuries.
 Many TBI sufferers go so far as to describe their injuries as altering their very sense of self or even of diminishing their sense of self.
 With emotional consequences of this depth, it’s not difficult to recognize how significantly such injuries can be to endure and to attempt to overcome.

 Further, many sufferers experience instability of mood, bursts of aggression, and altered personalities.
 These alterations of self are not only difficult for the victim but also for the victim’s loved ones, family, and friends – just when the TBI sufferer most needs their support.
 All told, the cascading negative consequences of traumatic brain injuries can be close to insurmountable and are exorbitantly expensive.

 If you’ve suffered a brain injury in an accident that was caused by the negligence of someone else, you need a skilled personal injury lawyer.
 The effects of a brain injury are often profound, and the recovery process can be daunting.
-The experienced personal injury attorneys at in Bucks County, Pennsylvania, are committed to aggressively advocating for the compensation to which you are entitled.
-We’re here to help, so please or call us at 215.825.5183 today.
+The experienced personal injury attorneys at The Levin Firm in Bucks County, Pennsylvania, are committed to aggressively advocating for the compensation to which you are entitled.
+We’re here to help, so please contact or call us at 215.825.5183 today.